The SQL

 sqlplus

-report will be generated from the place that you executed the previous
+html report will be generated from the place that you executed the

 Tabular

-trace facility in rows and columns.
-Each row corresponds to one of
+SQL trace facility in rows and columns.
+Each row corresponds to

-three steps of SQL statement processing.
-Statistics are identified by
+one of three steps of SQL statement processing.
+Statistics are

 CALL- one of the